 Thomas D. Roberts III

 Thomas D. Roberts III is a Partner in the General Partner, and joined HMC in 2002 as a founding member of the HVP Investment Team.
-He currently serves on the boards of ControlScan, Invincea, Mobile Posse and JackBe and is a board observer at Clarabridge.
-He also led HVP’s investments in and sat on the board of Agility Healthcare.
-In December 2010, he was selected to serve a two year term as a Venture Capital Consultant to the Defense Venture Catalyst Initiative (DeVenCi), a Department of Defense (DoD) program to identify and accelerate adoption of emerging commercial technologies by DoD constituents (the military).
-He is a board member of Mid-Atlantic Venture Association (“MAVA”) and co-chair of the 2012 MAVA Capital Connection Conference.
+He currently serves on the boards of ControlScan, Invincea, and Mobile Posse and manages HVP’s investment in Clarabridge.
+He led HVP’s investments in and was a board member of Agility Healthcare (sold to GE Healthcare) and JackBe (sold to Software AG).
+He also serves as a consultant to the Office of the Secretary of Defense’s Rapid Reaction Technology Office, helping the DoD to identify promising emerging commercial technologies for the government.
+He is a member of the Executive Committee of the Mid-Atlantic Venture Association (“MAVA”).
 Before joining HMC, Mr. Roberts was a senior investment banker for Wachovia (and predecessor firms First Union Securities and Wheat First Butcher Singer), where he originated and successfully executed over forty public and private equity and M&A advisory transactions for clients in the technology, telecom and healthcare sectors.
 He was a founding member of First Union’s Technology Investment Banking Group.
 Prior to investment banking, he was with Markowitz & McNaughton, a strategy consulting firm, specializing in competitive analysis, market opportunity assessment, bench-marking and acquisition buy-side search and due diligence services for Fortune 500 clients.
 He holds a Master of Business Administration degree and a Bachelor of Science degree from the University of Virginia.

 Robert L. Crutchfield